 - Keep a box of your cards to hand out to all that stop at your booth.

-- Decide who you are going to visit by researching your potential customers.
+- Decide who you’re going to visit by researching your potential customers.

 You can use radio and television to reach countless potential customers.
 Radio and video have been used for decades by businesses trying to reach out to their prospects.

-This method works well due to the repetitiveness and catchy jingles.
-We probably all have a jingle or two of the businesses that we remember.
+This method can work well due to the repetitiveness and catchy jingles.
+We probably all have in our heads a jingle or two of the businesses that we remember.

 - Find a reputable marketing firm that can get your ads broadcasted.

-Now it does not seem so big and scary, does it?
+Now it doesn’t seem so big and scary, does it?
 Just pick a method that you think will work best for you and your business.

-Online prospecting is the most popular method nowadays, so as a tip, this method comes highly recommended.
-If you are not familiar with social media platforms and how to use them, you can look them up on youtube and teach yourself how to navigate each platform.
+Online prospecting is the most popular method today, so I highly recommend it.
+If you’re not familiar with social media platforms and how to use them, you can look them up on YouTube and teach yourself how to navigate each platform.

-You may not get the sale on your first try, but do not be discouraged.
+You may not get the sale on your first try, but don’t be discouraged.
 It may take a few attempts.

 Now get out there and find those new prospects for small business owners.